SRC President interview: Lauren Lancaster - Honi Soit

 Lancaster discusses her credentials, politics and plan for the SRC.

-With the 2021 Students’ Representative Council in full swing, Honi editors Deaundre Espejo and Alice Trenoweth-Creswell sit down with SRC presidential candidate Lauren Lancaster to discuss her credentials, politics, and plans for the union.
+With the 2021 Students’ Representative Council election in full swing, Honi editors Deaundre Espejo and Alice Trenoweth-Creswell sit down with SRC presidential candidate Lauren Lancaster to discuss her credentials, politics, and plans for the union.

 Alice Trenoweth-Creswell (ATC): What is your name, degree, year, campaign colour and brand you’re running on?